 The accompanying financial statements have been prepared under the assumption that the Company will continue as a going concern.
-For the three months ended March 31, 2024, the Company recorded a net loss of \$2,142 and used cash in operations of \$989.
+For the three months ended March 31, 2025, the Company recorded a net loss of \$1,265 and used cash in operations of \$584.
 These factors raise substantial doubt about the Company's ability to continue as a going concern within one year after the date that the financial statements are issued.
-In addition, our independent registered public accounting firm, in its audit report to the financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2023, expressed substantial doubt about our ability to continue as a going concern.
+In addition, our independent registered public accounting firm, in its audit report to the financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2024, expressed substantial doubt about our ability to continue as a going concern.
 The financial statements do not include any adjustments related to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.

-As of March 31, 2024, the Company had a cash balance of \$212, with borrowing capacity of \$216, stockholders' equity of \$11,047, and working capital of \$9,668.
-The long-term continuation of the Company's business plan is dependent upon the generation of sufficient revenues from its products to offset expenses.
+Our ability to continue as a going concern is dependent upon our ability to obtain additional financing, grow and diversify our revenue, improve operational efficiency, reduce overhead and fixed costs, and to create a profitable operation.
+Our ability to obtain additional financing in the debt and equity capital markets is subject to several factors, including market and economic conditions, our performance and investor sentiment with respect to us and our industry.
+The Company has taken action to diversify sales to consume existing inventory, increase higher margin aftermarket parts revenue, to fund operations.
 In the event that the Company does not generate sufficient cash flows from operations and is unable to obtain funding, the Company will be forced to delay, reduce, or eliminate some or all of its discretionary spending, which could adversely affect the Company's business prospects, ability to meet long-term liquidity needs or ability to continue operations.